ferdy203/Ferdy/README.md

 - [ ] Consumer Acknowledgments
 - [ ] Producer Acknowledgments
 - [ ] Duplicate Message handling(bloom filter)
+- [ ] BackPressure control - Suppose there is a consumer C consuming from topic T. C is using upstream service to process the message.
+Upstream service is consumed by many other services, so it's possible that upstream service can slow down some time.
+Processing of messages depends on speed of upstream service.
+Usually consumer can consume 10 messages per second and process them concurrently.
+But what if we can controll the rate of messages processing by using acknowledgment time of the consumer.
+For example if consumer processed 5 messages per second then give them 6, if there isn’t any problem with 6 messages per second then give 8, if processing becomes slow then slow down automatically.
 ### Queue
 - [ ] Message buffering
 - [ ] Message Persistence